If you want it, Kerblam it!

 Therefore, a best practice is to ignore the contents of the data folders in the .dockerignore file.
 This makes no difference while packaging containers but a big difference when running them, as docker skips copying the useless data files.

-To do this in a standard Kerblam! project, simply add this to your .dockerignore:
+To do this in a standard Kerblam! project, simply add this to your .dockerignore in the root of the project directory:

 # Ignore the intermediate/output directory